In this unit we are learning to: use simple software to collect and present data about the location and characteristics of countries near Australia

 Once you have collected the data, create a bar chart to show the information.
 Be sure to include titles and headings where needed.

-Download the "Australia's Neighbours" spreadsheet and create a new form.
+Download the "Australia's Neighbours" spreadsheet.

 Use the Google Earth app to find each country in the list.
 Find the data that is needed to complete the table in the Spreadsheet.